PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit `_optimize_transpose_squeeze_unary_expanddims_transpose_nhwc_chains`
+3. Audit
+   `_optimize_transpose_unary_transpose_reshape_expanddims_transpose_nhwc_chains`
-   as the next adjacent bounded raw-map helper.
-Preserve its exact unary-family grammar, axis handling, retained operator identity, metadata, pruning, and statistics before considering an indexed owner.
+   as the next adjacent bounded Conv1D-shim variant.
+Preserve its intermediate rank-four permutation, Reshape/ExpandDims axis rewrite, fan-out bridge, operator identities, metadata, pruning, and statistics before extending the shared owner.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.